 Are Police Dogs Neutered?
-(Check out the Pros and Cons!)
+(Check Out the Pros and Cons!)

 Police dog with policemen and children in the background.Are Police Dogs Neutered

-No, most police dogs are not neutered.
+Most police dogs are not neutered.
 However, there still are a few police dogs today that are neutered for various medical and behavioral reasons, like maintaining their heat cycles.

 This is more common among female dogs to keep them from attracting other male dogs and to prevent certain health issues too.